radek24/codecks-unreal-self-hosted/README.md

 - Setting to set different url than official codecks server
 - Fixed file upload on self-hosted servers
 - Utils functions used in our reporting window (read/write to files, get game version)
+- Send your reports to either bug report deck or feedback deck
+- Change target API for internal and public testing
-- Created custom Log category for better readability
+- Custom Log category for better readability